-Electricity North West Limited ("Electricity North West" or "the Company") is the electricity distributor for the North West of England.
+Electricity North West Limited ('Electricity North West' or 'the Company') is the electricity distributor for the North West of England.
 We own, invest in, operate and maintain the network of poles, wires, transformers and cables which carry electricity from the national grid to 2.4 million premises and 5 million customers.
 Our job is to keep electricity flowing safely to our customers' homes and businesses, keeping the lights on 24 hours a day, 7 days a week.

-We are pleased to present the Annual Report and Consolidated Financial Statements of the Company and its subsidiaries (together referred to as the 'Group') to shareholders for the year ended 31 March 2015.
+We are pleased to present the Annual Report and Consolidated Regulatory Accounts for the year ended 31 March 2015.
 Further information on our Company can also be found by visiting our website: www.enwl.co.uk.